A new trade unionism in the making?

-Kenny Bell the secretary of the UNISON branch in Newcastle explains: “The benefits of people being more involved in their work is widely understood in terms of higher quality performance and so on but what is not recognized, and in many contexts does not exist, is the role that a union can provide as guarantor and security.”
-In Newcastle that meant winning a commitment to avoid compulsory redundancies; it meant management knowing, as a senior manager in Newcastle put it, “I was under no illusion that if we got things wrong and if we didn't respond, Kenny would escalate the issue.”
+Kenny Bell the secretary of the UNISON branch in Newcastle explains: “The benefits of people being more involved in their work is widely understood in terms of higher quality performance and so on but what is not recognised, and in many contexts does not exist, is the role that a union can provide as guarantor and security.'
+In Newcastle that meant winning a commitment to avoid compulsory redundancies; it meant management knowing, as a a senior manager in Newcastle put it, “I was under no illusion that if we got things wrong and if we didn't respond, Kenny would escalate the issue.”

 But what was distinctive was that these alliances had their own autonomous political perspective; indeed this was their source of strength and wider impact.